Iomote/x400.iotcentral.github.io/_arduino/08_ApnConfiguration.md

 position: 8
 ---

 To configure APN parameters on **Iomote Core** non-volatile memory the user have to set them via **Application processor's code**.
-Since such parameters are stored on non-volatile memory, it is enought to insert the setup command atleast once on **App processor's code** on device lifetime.
+Since such parameters are stored on non-volatile memory, it is enought to insert the setup command one time on **App processor's code** on device lifetime.
 If user should change APN configuration, he can always change them using a new arduino firmware.

 ---